92101

 Educational attainment data shows the highest level of education completed by residents 25 years and older.
 With 57.3% holding a bachelor's degree or higher, this area exceeds the national average.

-What is 92101 Like?
-Neighborhood Profile
+What is San Diego 92101 Like?

 Community profile generated from Census data analysis